Blanche Lincoln: Early life, education and private career

-U.S. House of Representatives
+U.S. House of Representatives (1993-1997)

-In 1992, Lincoln defeated William Alexander in the Democratic primary, by a margin of 60 to 40 percent.
+In 1992, Lincoln defeated Bill Alexander in the Democratic primary, by a margin of 60 to 40 percent.
 She subsequently won the general election, beating Republican Terry Hayes with 70% of the vote.
 Her election to the House coincided with the election of fellow Arkansan Bill Clinton as President of the United States.

 She called herself a centrist Democrat and was among the minority of Democrats to support CAFTA.
 While in the House, she was one of only 17 Democrats to vote for the Teamwork for Employees and Managers Act of 1995 which sought to change federal employment laws.
 The law was vetoed by President Bill Clinton.
 She voted in favor restricting class action lawsuits and tightening rules on personal bankruptcy.
 Lincoln was also one of the few Democrats in Congress to vote in favor of Bush administration's tax cuts and she supports the permanent elimination of the estate tax.

 On April 5, 1995 she was one of only 27 Democrats in the House to vote in favor of the Contract With America Tax Relief Act, which was approved by the House.
 Lincoln also co-sponsored and supported legislation to amend the constitution to require a balanced-budget amendment.
 In 1996, she championed the Freedom to Farm Act.

 She was reelected to a second term under her married name, Blanche Lincoln, and served in the House of Representatives until 1997.
 Lincoln chose not to run for reelection in 1996; she was pregnant at that time.

+In 1993, Lincoln (then under her maiden name Lambert) became one of the first three women to play in the annual Congressional Baseball Game, alongside Ileana Ros-Lehtinen and Maria Cantwell.

-U.S. Senate
+U.S. Senate (1999-2011)

-First term
+First term (1999-2005)

-In 1998, Lincoln returned to politics and ran for the Senate seat being vacated by incumbent Senator Dale Bumpers.
-She defeated her Republican opponent, Fay Boozman, a state senator and the brother of future U.S. Representative John Boozman, 55 percent to 42 percent.
+In 1998, Lincoln returned to politics and ran for the United States Senate seat being vacated by incumbent Senator Dale Bumpers.
+She defeated her Republican opponent, Fay Boozman, a state senator and the brother of future U.S. Representative John Boozman, by a margin of 55–42%.

 Lincoln concentrated primarily on issues involving farmers and rural issues.
 She was one of the primary advocates of the Delta Regional Authority, which is designed to spur development in the lower Mississippi Delta region.